Boosted top tagging and its interpretation using Shapley values: Definitions of observables

 where

 For a particular value of \textit{v}, the function will consist of the product of the $m^{th}$ smallest angles, with \textit{m} running from 1 to \textit{v}, meaning that the expression will contain only \textit{v} factors of pairwise angles.
 This simplifies the angular part to a great extent and also increases the flexibility of angular scales.
 With the new definition, a larger number of boost invariant ratios have been constructed using different combinations.
 Still, the complexity of computing the angular part is now reduced due to selecting only the minimum of the pairs.
-The simplest variable is the $U_i$ series.
+The simplest variable is the $U_i$ series, proposed in \cite{Moult:2016cvt} as quark vs. gluon discriminants.

-Although the U-Series is not boost invariant, we use them as inputs to the \texttt{XGBOOST} tagger to check the sensitivity of these observables.
-The performance of the tagger is found to be comparable with that of the $N$-Subjettiness tagger, as shown in Table \ref{tab:NS_results}.